Kansas City

 Facts and Figures

 Kansas City, Missouri sits at the heart of the United States near the confluence of the Kansas and Missouri Rivers.
-The City is nationally known for its historic parks and boulevards system, a vibrant arts scene, and for the headquarters of Hallmark Cards, Sprint and several architecture, design and engineering firms.
+The region is nationally known for its historic parks and boulevards system, a vibrant arts scene, and for the headquarters of Hallmark Cards, AMC Entertainment, and several architecture, design and engineering firms.

 Latest Music Projects